Ayanghosh-agno/AI-GARAGE/README.md

 ### Proposed Solution <a name="Proposed-Solution"></a>

 In this AI-GARAGE we had tried to eliminate the manual interaction as much as we can, using some latest technology like IoT, AI and ML to control and operate the garage door automatically or through our smartphones.
 The IoT-based smart garage door eliminates the need for carrying bulky keychains.
-All we need is to configure and integrate with smartphone with the home IoT network and with our facial image and car’s number plate and we can effortlessly open or close your garage door with just a few clicks of a button or automatically through the facial recognition and number/license plate detection!
+All we need is to configure and integrate with smartphone with the home IoT network and with our facial image and car’s number plate and we can effortlessly open or close your garage door with just a few clicks of a button or automatically through the facial recognition and number/license plate detection!Along with some extra features like predicting the resell value of our car and also SMS alert for extra security.

 AI-GARAGE contains the following features:-